williamazevedodepaula/mashgin-assignment/README.md

 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up
 ```

-**IMPORTANT**: It is not necessary to make a nwew build in order to switch between the production and development modes.
+**IMPORTANT**: It is not necessary to make a new build in order to switch between the production and development modes.
 You just need to stop the services and start them again using the necessary command.